flame/blis/sandbox/ref99/README.md

 any issues.

-2. All of your code to replace BLIS's default implementation of `bli_gemmnat()` should reside in the sandbox directory, or some directory therein.
+2. All of your code to replace BLIS's default implementation of `bli_gemmnat()` should reside in the named sandbox directory, or some directory therein.
 (Obviously.)
-For example, this `README.md` file is located in the C99 sandbox located in `sandbox/c99`.
-Thus, all of the code associated with this sandbox will be contained within `sandbox/c99`.
+For example, this `README.md` file is located in the `ref99` sandbox, located in `sandbox/ref99`.
+All of the code associated with this sandbox will be contained within `sandbox/ref99`.

 3. The *only* header file that is required of your sandbox is `bli_sandbox.h`.
 It must be named `bli_sandbox.h` because `blis.h` will `#include` this file